 Although pyrene is not considered to be carcinogenic and was categorised by IARC in group 3, which indicates inadequate evidence for inducing human or animal cancer (IARC, 2014), pyrene is considered a good and highly sensitive marker for exposure since, due to its thermodynamic stability, it is in most cases the most abundant PAH in PAH mixtures (Boogaard, 2011).
-Indeed pyrene was one of the more dominant PAHs in the bulk samples in this study (Table 9) and some detectable exposures were recorded for pyrene: quantifiable levels of pyrene were reported for 2 of 10 personal aerosol samples and in none of 10 personal vapour samples at exposure levels ranging as high as 0.06 μg/m3, for the aerosol fraction.
+Indeed pyrene was one of the more dominant PAHs in the bulk samples in this study (Table 9) and some detectable exposures were recorded for pyrene: quantifiable levels of pyrene were reported for 2 of 10 personal vapour samples, but in none of 10 personal aerosol samples (Appendix 1, Tables 3.15 and 3.16).
 Since air quality guidelines have not been created for this PAH in Europe or North America, these levels cannot be compared to a reference value.
 There are several PAH-related occupational exposure limits that are applicable to pyrene.
 The most notable is for coal tar pitch volatiles, which includes several benzene-soluble PAHs in addition to pyrene.
 A comparison of the highest exposure levels for pyrene with the coal tar pitch OEL of 200 μg/m3 failed to show any evidence of overexposure or a cause for concern.
 A similar comparison for naphthalene levels is shown in Table 15.
+Naphthalene was found to be a rodent carcinogen, but the relevance of the available data for humans was questioned and, for that reason, the SCOEL did not derive an OEL for naphthalene in 2010 pending the availability of new data (EC, 2010).
+Evaluation of all available, including more recent data, strongly supports the view that naphthalene is not carcinogenic to humans (Bailey et al., 2015).
+The Health Council of The Netherlands reached a similar conclusion and classified naphthalene in category 3 (not classifiable as to its carcinogenicity to human) (Health Council of The Netherlands, 2012).

 This study complements a previous occupational exposure study for HFO, which focussed on the dermal exposure route, which was thought to be the main exposure route of concern (Christopher et al., 2011).
 As in the present study, which focussed on inhalation exposures, the dermal exposures were generally found to be low.